mekza/algoliasearch-client-readme-generator/include/templates/README.md

 Update the index
 -------------

-The javascript client is dedicated to web apps searching directly from the browser.
-In some use-cases, it can however be interesting to perform updates to the index directly in javascript, for example in an HTML5 mobile app.
-Therefore, just as for other languages, the javascript client is able to add, update or delete objects, or to modify index settings.
+The JavaScript client is dedicated to web apps searching directly from the browser.
+In some use-cases, it can however be interesting to perform updates to the index directly in JavaScript, for example in an HTML5 mobile app.
+Therefore, just as for other languages, the JavaScript client is able to add, update or delete objects, or to modify index settings.

-For more details about updating an index from javascript, have a look at the [algoliasearch.js](https://github.com/algolia/algoliasearch-client-js/blob/master/src/algoliasearch.js) source file to see details about each function.
+For more details about updating an index from JavaScript, have a look at the [algoliasearch.js](https://github.com/algolia/algoliasearch-client-js/blob/master/src/algoliasearch.js) source file to see details about each function.

-**Note:** If you use the javascript client to update the index, you need to specify `https` as the protocol in the client initialization:
+**Note:** If you use the JavaScript client to update the index, you need to specify `https` as the protocol in the client initialization:

 ```javascript
   <script src="algoliasearch.min.js"></script>